"2 year-olds argue with their parents 20 to 25 times an hour."

 It's an exuberant expression of our life force, our desire to find our place in the world.

 Our parents are usually less than delighted.
 In fact, this developmental stage launches what's often called the "terrible twos."
-Our vocal expressions
+So our vocal expressions

 of primal life force aren't usually affirmed.
 Do you remember your father or mother saying: